Iraqi Ground Forces Command: History

-U.S. military officials said there was no specific timetable for the transition.
-U.S. military spokesman Maj.
-Gen. William Caldwell said it would be up to al-Maliki to decide "how rapidly he wants to move along with assuming control. ...
+U.S. Army officials said there was no specific timetable for the transition.
+U.S. military spokesman Major General William Caldwell said it would be up to Prime Minister al-Maliki to decide "how rapidly he wants to move along with assuming control. ...
 They can move as rapidly thereafter as they want.
 I know, conceptually, they've talked about perhaps two divisions a month."

 After the 8th Division's transfer on September 7, 2006, the 3rd Division was transferred on December 1, 2006.
 Another unspecified division also was transferred to IGFC control.

 Also transferred to the Iraqi chain of command were smaller logistics units: on November 1, 2006, the 5th Motor Transport Regiment (MTR) was the fifth of nine MTRs to be transferred to the Iraqi Army divisions.
 2007 plans included, MNF-I said, great efforts to make the Iraqi Army able to sustain itself logistically.

 Transfers of divisions to IGFC control continued in 2007: the 1st Division on February 15, the 10th Division on February 23, and the 7th Division on November 1.
 The new 14th Division also held its opening ceremony in Basrah on November 14, 2007.

 Ministerial Order #151, dated 19 February 2008, directed that the brigades of all the divisions be renumbered sequentially.
 Instead of each division have 1st/2nd/3rd/4th Brigades, each brigade has a unique identifying number.

 From late 2008, United States personnel were worried by Prime Minister Maliki's "attempt to exert control over the Iraqi Army and police by proliferating regional operations commands.
 Using the Baghdad Operations Command as his precedent, Maliki created other regional commands in Basrah, Diyala, the mid-Euphrates region, and Ninawa, and others would follow.
 Initially coalition leaders welcomed the idea of regional commands that could create unity of Iraqi effort, but their enthusiasm faded as Maliki began to use the new headquarters to bypass the formal chain of command," which came to resemble the operating mode of the Saddam Hussein regime.